QE-Lab/dqcsim/doc/src/intro/gatestream.md

 ## Sending gates

-DQCsim represents gates using the following pieces of data:
+DQCsim internally represents gates using the following pieces of data:

  - an optional name;
  - a list of target qubits;